-Table 2.3 cont.
-BMP Category Action Items Progress Report Updates (March 2018 - Aug 2019) Watershed Plan (Adapted from Table 6-6 of the 6.
-Wetland Creation/ Restoration a) Evaluate feasibility of obtaining a single, generic permit from DOW to perform this type of work in the floodplain. b) Continue coordination and cost-sharing with NKU FILO.
+BMP Category Action Items Progress Report Updates (Sept 2021 - Oct 2023) Watershed Plan (Adapted from Table 6-6 of the Gur npowder Creek Watershed Plan) 6.
+Wetland Creation/ a) Evaluate feasibility of obtaining a single, generic permit from DOW to perform this type of work in the floodplain.
+Restoration b) Continue coordination and cost-sharing with NKU FILO.
 No information for this reporting period c) Design and construct/restore wetlands.
-PCR Supplement (Adapted from Appendix A of the Gun powder Creek Watershed Plan Supplement) 7.
-Onsite Wastewater Improvement a) Meet with key stakeholders (responsible parities) and determine future sewer and onsite wastewater options for homes on septic 7) Boone County is working with SD1 and other stakeholders to b) Based on stakeholder discussions, develop a strategy that may include running sewers to existing homes, repairing septic systems, installing alternative onsite wastewater systems, etc. complete a large septic to sewer project along Evergreen Dr., Ridgeview Dr. and Mary Lou Dr. in the subwatershed.
-Part of the funding is through a Community Block Development grant and 319(h) funding.
-The expected completion date is March 2020, wh will result in 91 homes removed from septic and placed on public c) Secure appropriate funding source(s) for implementation of the strategy sewer.
-This area was identified by the NKHD as a hotspot location for failing septic systems. d) Implement strategy a) Develop educational materials and programing to inform and encourage the public to properly manage pet waste 8.
-Pet Waste Management b) Conduct workshops and participate in community events to provide education (8c) Four pet waste disposal stations were installed throughout the c) Establish pet waste disposal stations in key locations such as parks and community areas subwatershed.
-Locations included Niblack Park, Lincoln Woods Park, South Fork Park and the Government Center. d) Integrate the information into Boone County Cooperative Extension programing
+7. Agriculture Implement water quality projects with NRCS cost-shar Improvement programs No information for this reporting period PCR Supplement (Adapted from Appendix A of the Gunpow der Creek Watershed Plan Supplement) 8.
+Onsite Wastewater Improvement a) Meet with key stakeholders (responsible parties) and determine future sewer and onsite wastewater options for homes on septic b) Based on stakeholder discussions, develop a strategy that may include running sewers to existing homes, repairing septic systems, installing alternative onsite wastewater systems, etc. No information for this reporting period c) Secure appropriate funding source(s) for implementation of the strategy d) Implement strategy

-BMP Category Action Items Progress Report Updates (March 2018 - Aug 2019) PCR Supplement (Adapted from Appendix A of the Gun powder Creek Watershed Plan Supplement) 9.
-IDDE Program Implementation a) Continue to implement the MS4 IDDE programs in SD1 and Florence Storm Water Service Areas.
-(9a) Implementation of the MS4 IDDE programs in the Florence and SD1 Service Area continued.
-(9b) Three illicits were found and b) Document and track eliminated illicit discharges associated with wastewater (failing septics, broken laterals, etc.) eliminated in the Florence Service Area.
-No illicits were found withi the SD1 Service Area of the South Fork Gunpowder Subwatershed during this reporting period.
-10. Sanitary Improvements a) Continue to implement the CMOM program in the SD1 service area (10a,b) Over 3,100 feet of sanitary sewer and 16 sanitary structures b) Document all repairs, improvements and upgrades for the sanitary system within the watershed were inspected and/or maintained during this reporting period.
+Table 2.3 cont.
+BMP Category Action Items Progress Report Updates (Sept 2021 - Oct 2023) PCR Supplement (Adapted from Appendix A of the Gun powder Creek Watershed Plan Supplement) 9.
+Pet Waste Management a) Develop educational materials and programing to inform and encourage the public to properly manage pet waste b) Conduct workshops and participate in community events to provide education No information for this reporting period c) Establish pet waste disposal stations in key locations such as parks and community areas d) Integrate the information into Boone County Cooperative Extension programing 10 IDDE Program a) Continue to implement the MS4 IDDE programs in SD1 and Florence Storm Water Service Areas.
+(10a) Implementation of the MS4 IDDE programs in the Florence and 10.
+IDDE Program Implementation b) Document and track eliminated illicit discharges associated with wastewater (failing septics, broken laterals, etc.) SD1 Service Area continued.
+(10b) No illicits were found within t subwatershed during this reporting period.
+11. Sanitary Improvements a) Continue to implement the CMOM program in the SD1 service area (10a,b) Over 74,200 feet of sanitary sewer and 44 sanitary structures b) Document all repairs, improvements and upgrades for the sanitary system within the watershed were inspected and/or maintained during this reporting period.

-\GCWI - Gunpowder Creek Watershed Initiative, BCCD - Boone County Conservation District, NKHD - Northern Kentucky Health Department, NRCS - Natural Resources Conservation Service, SD1 - Sanitation District No. 1 of Northern Kentucky, NKU - Northern Kentucky University, KDFWR- Kentucky Department of Fish and Wildlife Resources
+GCWI - Gunpowder Creek Watershed Initiative, BCCD - Boone County Conservation District, NKHD - Northern Kentucky Health Department, NRCS -Natural Resources Conservation Service, SD1 - Sanitation District No. 1 of Northern Kentucky, NKU - Northern Kentucky University, KDFWR - Kentucky Department of Fish and Wildlife Resources, FILO - Fee In Lieu of, CMOM - Capacity, Management, Operations and Maintenance